 Provocative speakers, innovative initiatives, global decision-makers and a focus on outcomes continue to define and distinguish our program.

-Dr. Kiran Bedi and Sir Ronald Cohen to make keynote addresses at Partnering for Global Impact 2013.
+Dr. Kiran Bedi, Iris Bohnet, and Sir Ronald Cohen to make keynote addresses at Partnering for Global Impact 2013.

 Kiran Bedi became the first woman officer in the Indian Police Service in 1972 and rose to the highest rank in the force.
 Her expertise includes more than 35 years of creative and reformative policing and prison management.
 In 1994, she received the prestigious Ramon Magsaysay Award (also called the Asian Nobel Prize) for this work.
 She is the founder of two NGOs, Navjyoti and India Vision Foundation, which reach out to thousands of under -served children, women and men in the areas of education, vocational skills, environment, counseling, and health care to the urban and rural poor.
 Her NGOs run four community colleges, registered with the Indira Gandhi National Open University, to provide vocational and soft skills to Indian youth.